 Deceptive Drug Lawsuit Advertisements: Support legislation to help bring an end to misleading lawsuit advertisements run by plaintiffs’ lawyers and non-attorney advertising firms, seeking potential plaintiffs for lawsuits.

-Direct Action: Support legislation to reform or repeal Louisiana’s unique direct-action statute which permits a plaintiff to sue an insurer for coverage directly and to outlaw presentation of evidence of liability insurance to the jury in a direct action.
+Direct Action: Support legislation to reform or repeal Louisiana’s unique direct-action statute, which permits a plaintiff to sue an insurer for coverage directly and to outlaw presentation of evidence of liability insurance to the jury in a direct action.
+Support legislation which limits utilization of a direct action against an insurer to an enumerated set of exceptional circumstances.

 Discovery: Support legislation limiting “fishing expeditions” for extraneous information in lawsuits and to ensure protections against abusive discovery, including electronic discovery.

-Double Recovery: Support legislation to eliminate double recovery of damages and to defend 2020 reforms that brought down the excess cost of recoverable medical expenses as well as support further efforts to limit the recovery of medical expenses to the amount actually paid or to be paid.
+Double Recovery: Support legislation to eliminate double recovery of damages and defend 2020 reforms that brought down the excess cost of recoverable medical expenses, as well as support further efforts to limit the recovery of medical expenses to the amount actually paid or to be paid.
+Support legislation which directs that only medical bills that are actually paid or owed by the claimant are communicated to the jury, such that phantom medical expenses or exorbitant charges are excluded from evidence.

 Judicial Activism: Support legislation that will prohibit the judicial creation and/or recognition of a new cause of action for damages.
 Oppose legislation creating new causes of action in Louisiana.

-Jury Trial Threshold: Support enhancing a citizen’s right to a civil jury trial by reducing or eliminating the current monetary threshold of $50,000, and support the requirement that all elements of an award, including attorney fees, penalties, costs and interest, be included in the existing, or any lower, judicial threshold.
+Jury Trial Threshold: Defend a citizen’s right to a civil jury trial by protecting the 2020 reform lowering the monetary threshold of $10,000 and support the requirement that all elements of an award, including attorney fees, penalties, costs and interest, be included in the existing, or any lower, judicial threshold.

 Lawsuit Lending: Support legislation that would provide for reasonable consumer protections in consumer lawsuit loan transactions, including a limit on the maximum loan finance charges allowed in consumer lawsuit loan transactions.
 Oppose any legislation or other actions which would weaken such consumer protections.